deakjahn/huge_listview/README.md

   itemBuilder: (context, index, entry) {
     return Text(entry.name);
   },
   /// Called to build the thumb.
-One of [DraggableScrollbarThumbs.RoundedRectThumb], [DraggableScrollbarThumbs.ArrowThumb]
+One of [DraggableScrollbarThumbs.RoundedRectThumb], [DraggableScrollbarThumbs.ArrowThumb],
-  /// or [DraggableScrollbarThumbs.SemicircleThumb], or build your own.
+  /// [DraggableScrollbarThumbs.SemicircleThumb] or build your own.
   thumbBuilder: DraggableScrollbarThumbs.SemicircleThumb,
   /// Background color of scroll thumb, defaults to white.
   thumbBackgroundColor: Colors.white,